rsdoiel/mweave/Markdown-Weave.md

 ### reboot.sh aside

+(this is being replaced by reboot.js based on shelljs as the bootstrap.)

 Ideally I would like to beable to rebuild the system into useable state from a simple application of the bootstrap program listed in [README.md](README.md).
 This shell script illustrates the commands need to build the system from scratch.